PDC Darts: Fallon Sherrock stays calm to blaze trail

 If Fallon Sherrock smashed through the ceiling of world sport on Tuesday, Saturday night saw her rocket into the stratosphere as she took everything in her stride.

-"I am so excited to see what opportunities open, who wouldn't want the chance to play in the Premier League.
-I am still just excited for my next game," said Sherrock, who has already banked £25,000 for reaching the third round.
+"I'm so excited to see what opportunities open.
+Who wouldn't want the chance to play in the Premier League?
+I'm still just excited for my next game," said Sherrock, who has already banked £25,000 for reaching the third round.

+If you had asked me a few weeks ago if I would be doing this, I would have said 'you are having a laugh'.

 "I have proved myself and I want to carry on doing it because I love it."